Independent Contractor Compliance: Three Benefits to Creating a Program for Your Organization

 If a company misclassifies a worker as an independent contractor when they should really be an employee, the company may be liable for fines and penalties, and can even be hit with a class-action lawsuit.
 Businesses that engage independent contractors for projects that require a high degree of specialization in an area of expertise need an extensive level of compliance.
 In order to operate legally, it is important to understand existing compliance guidelines and laws.
 Below, we explore three key benefits to building a compliance program at your organization.

-1. Risk Control
+1. Better Control Over Risk

 There are many inherent risks in engaging independent contractors: insufficient insurance requirements, unpaid taxes, misclassification, and rogue enterprise managers, just to name a few.
 Independent contractor classification and engagement are complex processes, but must be followed in order for businesses to remain compliant and avoid IRS audits.